why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ### System role

 At this section of the preparation you can select from a list of predefined use cases which will tailor the system for the selected scenario.
 It is recommended to take a look at the [Choosing the right image](pick_an_image.md) page prior to continuing as it provides a brief explanation of desktop environments.
-Do note if you're using a DVD installer without an active internet connection, some of the listed desktop envirnments will not be available.
+Do note if you're using a DVD installer without an active internet connection, some of the listed desktop environments will not be available.

 * _Desktop with KDE Plasma_: the Plasma desktop with KDE applications.
 * _Desktop with GNOME_: the GNOME desktop with GNOME applications.